cncf/tag-security/governance/roles.md

 While CNCF TOC allows for Chairs to serve in purely administrative roles, SIG-Security was formed with deeply technical Chairs based on early need to navigate a complex security landscape.
-If the SIG has less than two Technical Leads, any Co-Chair may act as Technical Lead.
+If the SIG has less than two Technical Leads, any Chair may act as Technical Lead.

 * Primary role of Chairs is to run operations and the governance of the group.
 * The Co-Chairs are responsible for ensuring that group meetings are planned